earthbucks/earthbucks/docs/prompt.md

 ### Database Architecture

+April 15, 2024

 I am using MySQL for the database.
 I want to be able to access the database not just in Rust, but also in node.js.
 Unfortunately, the tool I am using for MySQL databases in node.js, Drizzle, does not support blob columns.
-I have therefore decided to change the schema to use hex-encoded blobs instead of blobs.
+I have therefore decided to change the schema to use hex-encoded strings instead of binary blobs.
 This increases the storage space, but it is a small price to pay for the ability to access the database in node.js.

 Considering blocks are likely to be less than 1 MB on average for quite some time (Bitcoin didn't reach that limit until 8 years after launch), the extra storage space is not a big deal.
 The other thing is that this data can be pruned eventually.
 We can use an object store like AWS S3 for archival data at some point in the future.

+Ryan X. Charles

+---

+## Incentivizing Accurate Timestamps with Continuous Target Adjustment

+April 17, 2024

+The target is the value in the block header that miners must find a hash below.
+In EarthBucks, the target adjusts moment by moment to keep the block time at 10 minutes.

+This is different from Bitcoin, which has a target that adjusts every 2016 blocks.
+Bitcoin timestamps are valid if they are within two hours of the network time.
+This means some blocks have wildly inaccurate timestamps.
+And when the network hash rate adjusts, you have to wait a long time for the target to adjust.

+In EarthBucks, a continuous target means the target depends on the current timestamp.
+Blocks from the future are ignored.
+Blocks from the past have the easiest target if they are produced right now.
+These factors combine to incentivize accurate timestamps.
+You don't want to produce a block with a future timestamp, because it will be ignored.
+Nor do you want to produce a block with an old timestamp, because it will be hard to find a hash below the target.
+What you want is to produce a block with exactly the right timestamp.

 Ryan X. Charles